nullivex/apx/README.md

 Initializers get executed when the server starts up and are only executed once.
 These are useful for setting up database connections and loading additional items into the environment.

+### Middleware

+Middleware is inspired by the idea of Connect Middleware and uses the same principle format.

+Middleware is executed before actions are fired and is passed the **Request** and **Response** objects for augmentation.

+Middleware is also the prescribed location to setup authentication handlers.

 ### Models